DBC-SF/mentorship-wiki/README.md

 #### Giving and Receiving Feedback:
 - Student feedback for Mentors will be collected during the weekly retro survey.
 - You are encouraged to solicit student feedback after sessions.
 This feedback will be reviewed by the Mentor Coordinator and distributed to the Mentor team weekly.
-Use the give a [Mentor feedback form](https://docs.google.com/a/devbootcamp.com/forms/d/17gVpZgsiadJ9OblHMmxroAWAZcbKaQSyJzJ7Kpx-sbc/viewform).
+The [Mentor feedback form](https://docs.google.com/a/devbootcamp.com/forms/d/17gVpZgsiadJ9OblHMmxroAWAZcbKaQSyJzJ7Kpx-sbc/viewform) provides a direct link for students to give feedback.
 This link will also be in the students guide.

 #### Student Notes: